kishore8220/Smart_Waste_Management_System/README.md

 - transformers
 - Pillow

-## Installation
+## 💾 Installation

-1. Clone the repository:
+1. **Clone the repository:**
    ```sh
    git clone https://github.com/yourusername/Smart_Waste_Management_System.git
    cd Smart_Waste_Management_System
    ```

-2. Install the required packages:
+2. **Install the dependencies:**
    ```sh
    pip install -r requirements.txt
    ```

-## Usage
+## 🧑‍💻 Usage

+### 1. Dataset Preparation
-1. **Dataset Preparation**: Place your dataset in the specified directory.
-Update the `dataset_dir` variable in the notebook with the path to your dataset.
+- Place your dataset in the `data/` directory.
+- Update the `dataset_dir` variable in the notebook with the path to your dataset.

-2. **Training the CNN Model**: The CNN model is built and trained using the training data.
-The model is then saved to `cnn_model.h5`.
+### 2. Training the CNN Model
+The CNN model is trained to classify waste images into three categories:
+- **Recyclable**
+- **Hazardous**
+- **Residual**

+The trained model is saved as `cnn_model.h5` in the `models/` directory.

+### 3. Feature Extraction
-3. **Feature Extraction**: Features are extracted from the trained CNN model for both training and validation data.
+Features are extracted from the trained CNN model for both training and validation datasets.

+### 4. Training the Autoencoder
-4. **Training the Autoencoder**: An autoencoder is built and trained using the extracted features.
+An autoencoder is built and trained using the extracted features to detect anomalies in waste images.

+### 5. Anomaly Detection
-5. **Anomaly Detection**: The trained autoencoder is used to detect anomalies in new data.
+The trained autoencoder is used to detect anomalies in the test dataset.

-6. **Evaluation**: The model's performance is evaluated using confusion matrices and classification reports.
+### 6. Visualization
+The classification results and anomaly detections are saved as images in the `outputs/` directory.

-## Notebook Overview
+## 📖 Notebook Workflow

-- **Imports**: The necessary libraries and modules are imported.
+1. **Imports:** Load the necessary libraries and modules.
-- **Dataset Path and Image Size**: The dataset path and categories are defined.
+2. **Dataset Path and Image Size:** Define the dataset path and categories.
-- **Model Training**: The CNN model is built and trained.
+3. **Model Training:** Train the CNN model on the training dataset.
-- **Feature Extraction**: Features are extracted using the trained CNN model.
+4. **Feature Extraction:** Extract features using the trained CNN model.
-- **Autoencoder Training**: The autoencoder is built and trained.
+5. **Autoencoder Training:** Train the autoencoder using extracted features.
-- **Anomaly Detection**: Anomalies are detected using the trained autoencoder.
+6. **Anomaly Detection:** Detect anomalies using the trained autoencoder.
-- **Evaluation**: The model's performance is evaluated using confusion matrices and classification reports.
+7. **Evaluation:** Evaluate model performance using confusion matrices and classification reports.

-## Example Code
+## 🖼 Example Code

 ```python
 # Train CNN model